Giray18/CDC_stream_data_simulation/README.md

 ## Scenario
 Analytics department would like to see distribution of customer registration operations by store in real time.
 Target is to see how many customer being registered from a store in time windows of ... minutes of intervals.

 To simulate solution for above requirement, In this tutorial a data flow set up to simulate CDC on a RDBMS database (MYSQL).
-Afterwards, Data filtered by CDC log timestamps written into a KAFKA topic to be an available stream source for downstream systems.
+Afterwards, Data filtered by CDC log timestamps then written into a KAFKA topic to be an available stream source for downstream systems.

-Finally, stream data read by Spark Structured Streaming read methods and aggregate functions applied to find result of simple analytical query required above.
+Finally, stream data read by Spark Structured Streaming read methods from Kafka Topic`s related topic offset and aggregate functions applied to find result of simple analytical query required above.

 With combination of 3 structure mentioned above a seamless, non-interrupted data read-write operations executed as long as new data inserted into RDBMS database.